keboola/website/_product/product.md

     pictogram: "/uploads/blue1-1.svg"
   - icotype: blueright
     title: No Blackbox
-    desc: Get the data and the best tools to create adhoc analyses right in your department to improve your campaigns.
-You see every single line of code, each transition and data stream.
+    desc: Open and fully customizable system.
+Seriously, we're not kidding.
+You can see every single line of code, every little job payload, and all the data streams your heart desires.
+Fully customizable.
     pictogram: "/uploads/black3.svg"
   - icotype: yellow
     title: Automation